bmstu-iu9/refal-5-lambda/README.en.md

    See section 5 [user guide](doc/manul.pdf) for compiler using (The Manual is a little dated.)

-## Licence
+## License

-The compiler distributed throughout BSD licence with a reservation concerning the components of standard library and runtime that may be distributed in binary form without definition of compiler copyrighting.
+The compiler distributed throughout BSD license with a reservation concerning the components of standard library and runtime that may be distributed in binary form without definition of compiler copyrighting.
 In absence of reservation for compiled programs the compiler copyright would have to be specified.
 It wasn't